AMD launches Instinct MI100 accelerator chips for scientific research

 Santa Clara, California-based AMD said the chip is the world’s fastest HPC GPU and the first x86 server GPU to surpass 10 teraflops in performance.

 AMD VP Brad McCredie said in a press briefing that there is ample documentation to show CPU progress in datacenter applications has slowed down relative to the progress of GPUs.
-More recently, general-purpose GPUs have also begun to slow down in delivering more progress.
+More recently, general-purpose GPUs have also begun to slow their rate of progress.
 That’s why the company has divided its design efforts between consumer graphics GPUs and enterprise/server GPUs, as the needs of graphics and AI processing can be very different.
-The two separate architectures stand in contrast to rival Nvidia’s approach of using just one.
+The separate architecture approach stands in contrast to rival Nvidia’s approach of using just one.

 “We believe with this broad set of function and capability, this GPU will service both the needs of supercomputing customers, as well as the broad needs of classic HPC clients,” McCredie said.